 Occasionally, gambling takes up a role in people’s lives that doesn’t belong to it.
-Namely, we sometimes forget that gambling is supposed to be just a pastime, just a form of entertainment.
+Sometimes players forget that gambling online or off should be a pastime, just a form of entertainment.
 There’s a cause for concern whenever it surpasses its playful role and turns into something more serious, whenever it triggers a sort of compulsive ambition to win.
-The line is very thin, it’s true, but that’s just another reason why all of us who gamble need to be very self-analytical and ask ourselves: “How to prevent problem gambling, and if it’s already there, how to fight it?”
+The line is very thin, it’s true, but that’s just another reason why all of us who gamble need to be very self-analytical and ask ourselves: “How to prevent problem gambling and how to fight it?”

-With so many options on offer, problem gamblers should keep in mind that help and counseling is close at hand – one just has to ask.
+With so many options on offer, problem gamblers should keep in mind that help and counseling are close at hand – one just has to ask.